 In addition to the above, Medicaid also pays inpatient and outpatient supplemental payments for hospital services to hospitals owned or controlled by the University of North Carolina Health Care System, including the Hospitals.
 The total amount of payments to all of the eligible hospitals is the difference between what Medicare would pay for the services rendered to Medicaid patients and what Medicaid otherwise pays.
 These payments are called upper payment limit (UPL) payments.
 The Hospitals also receives disproportionate share hospital (DSH) payments, which are special payments for hospitals which serve a disproportionate share of low income patients.
 The Hospitals has historically been eligible to receive "Basic" DSH payments.
 Hospitals owned or controlled by the University of North Carolina Health Care System, including the Hospitals, are eligible to receive UNC DSH payments up to the unreimbursed cost of serving uninsured patients.
 The University of North Carolina Health Care System is responsible for providing the non-federal share of the UPL payments and UNC DSH payments.
-The Hospitals is responsible for ensuring the State receives an amount equal to the federal share of the cost of providing care to uninsured patients at the Hospitals (\$87,657,952).
+The Hospitals is responsible for ensuring the State receives an amount equal to the federal share of the cost of providing care to uninsured patients at the Hospitals (\$72,503,045).
 The UPL Plan was effective on October 1, 2010.

-The UPL payments of \$149,410,565 for federal fiscal year 2015 were received in August 2015 and November 2015 of which \$35,838,637 was related to the Hospitals' 2016 fiscal year.
-A UPL payment of \$110,426,902 for 3 quarters of federal fiscal year 2016 was received in June 2016.
+The UPL payments of \$146,814,923 for federal fiscal year 2016 were received in June 2016 and October 2016 of which \$36,388,021 was related to the Hospitals' 2017 fiscal year.
+A UPL payment of \$123,114,525 for three quarters of federal fiscal year 2017 was received in June 2017.

 Commercial/Managed Care Payer Agreements: The Hospitals has entered into reimbursement agreements with most commercial insurance carriers and managed care organizations to accept patients on a discounted fee for service basis.
 The basis for reimbursement under these agreements includes case rates per discharge, discounts from established charges, fee schedules, and per diem rates.
 Global rate reimbursements exist for solid organ and stem cell transplants.
 They include reimbursement amounts for both hospital and physician services.
 In addition, the Hospitals have agreements with the major Medicare Advantage plans in their various markets.
-These plans reimburse according to the Centers for Medicare and Medicaid Services' methodology.
+These plans reimburse according to Centers for Medicare and Medicaid Services' methodology.

 In general, most commercial payments for inpatient and outpatient services are subject to deductibles and co-payments that are the patient's responsibility.
 Insurance plans may reimburse their subscribers but make direct payment to the Hospitals on an assignment of benefits basis as long a contract remains in force.

-A summary of net patient service revenue for the year ended June 30, 2016 follows:
+A summary of net patient service revenue for the year ended June 30, 2017 follows: